What is the difference between PRK & LASIK?

 Is PRK right for me?

-- Do you have trouble with depth perception?
+- Are you struggling with depth perception?

 - Are you nearsighted, farsighted, or do you have an astigmatism?